RunestoneInteractive/httlads/_sources/WorldFacts/WorldFactbook.rst

 -  Inustry % GDP
 -  Service % GDP

-The Climate numbers are as follows: 1.
-Dry tropical or tundra and ice, classification B and E. 2.
-Wet tropical, classification A. 3.
-Temperate humid subtropical and temperate continental, classification Cfa, Cwa, and D. 4.
-Dry hot summers and wet winters,
+The Climate numbers are as follows:

+1. Dry tropical or tundra and ice
+2. Wet tropical
+3. Temperate humid subtropical and temperate continental
+4. Dry hot summers and wet winters

+Somehow some values of 1.5 and 2.5 have crept in, so we will assume that 1.5 is mixed tropical and 2.5 mixed.

 .. code:: ipython3